Blendify/blender-manual/blender_docs/manual/render/eevee/lamps.rst

 Custom Limit

    If enabled uses *Distance* as the custom attenuation distance instead of global light threshold.
-   The *Distance* specify where light influence will be set to 0.
+   The *Distance* specifies where light influence will be set to 0.

    .. seealso::